-Our wholly owned subsidiary, MRC TRS, Inc., ("TRS") was incorporated under the general corporation laws of the State of California on February 22, 2016 and operated as a taxable REIT subsidiary.
+The Parent Company's wholly owned subsidiary, MRC TRS, Inc., ("TRS") was incorporated under the general corporation laws of the State of California on February 22, 2016 and operates as a taxable REIT subsidiary.
 MacKenzie NY Real Estate 2 Corp., ("MacKenzie NY 2"), a wholly owned subsidiary of TRS, was formed for the purpose of making certain limited investments in New York companies.
 We terminated TRS effective December 31, 2022, after the sale of its sole investment and transferred the ownership of MacKenzie NY 2, to the Parent Company.
 The financial statements of TRS (through its termination date) and MacKenzie NY 2 have been consolidated with the Parent Company.
-Effective tax year 2023, MacKenzie NY 2 have elected to be treated as a taxable REIT subsidiary.

 On May 20, 2020, we formed an operating partnership, MacKenzie Realty Operating Partnership, LP (the "Operating Partnership") for the purpose of acquiring and operating real estate assets.
-As of June 30, 2024, we own all limited partnership units of the Operating Partnership except for 82,232.08 Class A Limited Partnership units, 938,563.81 Series A preferred units and 43,212.86 Series B preferred units, which would be entitled to receive, at liquidation of the Operating Partnership, 82,232.08 common shares of the Company (stated value of \$10.25 per share), \$23,464,095 (based on the stated value of \$25 per share for the Series A preferred units) in liquidation preference, and \$1,080,322 (based on the stated value of \$25 per share for the Series B preferred units) in liquidation preference, respectively.
-The Parent Company has contributed \$78,362,734 in capital to the Operating Partnership since inception; thus the Class A, Series A and Series B Preferred Units represent approximately 24.47% of all capital contributions.
+As of June 30, 2023, we own all limited partnership units of the Operating Partnership except for 85,243.43 Class A Limited Partnership units and 473,570.94 preferred units, which would be entitled to receive, at liquidation of the Operating Partnership, 85,243.43 common shares of the Company (stated value of \$10.25 per share) and \$11,839,274 (based on the stated value of \$25 per share for the preferred units) in liquidation preference, respectively.
+The Parent Company has contributed \$72,090,886 in capital to the Operating Partnership since inception; thus the Class A and Series A Preferred Units represent approximately 14.99% of all capital contributions.